Travel Updates from Burbank

-All of our 18 hotels are open and have implemented the latest health and safety protocols for staff and guests to ensure your visit is a great one.
+- All of our 18 hotels are open and have implemented the latest health and safety protocols for staff and guests to ensure your visit is a great one.
 Most have also allowed for travel flexibility with free cancellation.
 Check out each hotel’s site for more details.
 See all Burbank hotels.

-    - Burbank restaurants are open for indoor and outdoor dining and continue to have option for curbside pickup, takeout, and delivery.
+- Burbank restaurants are open for indoor and outdoor dining.